Clouded Yellow

 Photo by Robert Hulmes (same photo as header)

 Only two species of yellow butterfly are likely in Yorkshire: Clouded Yellow and Brimstone.
 Both invariably perch with their wings closed.
 Brimstone’s prominent wing veins and leaf-like wing points are distinctive, whilst the Clouded Yellow’s figure-of-eight spot on the lower wing is characteristic.
 In flight the male Clouded Yellow’s rich mustard-yellow upperwings can be picked out, as can the female’s deep orange-yellow.
 By contrast, the Brimstone male is a bright, very noticeable, citrus yellow, whilst the female is a greenish-tinged white.
 Clouded Yellow males have solid black margins to all four upperwings.
 Females are similar, but the black margins are dotted with yellow spots.
 In bright sunlight these margins can be seen through the closed wings of a perched butterfly.
-Around 10% of female Clouded Yellows have pale, white to grey upperwings, instead of yellow, (the helice variety).

 Habitat

 Clouded Yellows can turn up anywhere, but particularly favour wilder or more natural grassland areas including the margins of disused railway tracks and grassed-over quarries.
+Anywhere seeded with clover on new conservation areas can prove particulalry attractive like Ripon Wetland recently managed to breed a second generation.
 Females will lay eggs singly on a wide range of pea family plants, notably Clovers, Bird’s-foot Trefoil Lotus corniculatus and Medicks especially the fodder crop Lucerne Medicago sativa.
 The species suffers at larval and pupal stages from excessively cold or wet weather, so is likely to remain only a very marginal resident in southern Britain in the foreseeable future.
 However, in good immigration years large numbers can reach Yorkshire and if this is as early as May or June, at least two generations are possible, given reasonable weather, with offspring typically appearing in July/Aug and Sept/Oct and even Oct/Nov.
+Each new generation may head further north, giving rise to the possibility of offspring and new immigrants appearing together, but around late Aug/Sept onward there is an increasing tendency for a reverse southward migration to take place.

 The Clouded Yellows is a periodic immigrant to Yorkshire from the Mediterranean area where it breeds more or less continuously, summer and winter.
 From late winter the species moves northward into central France.
 Occasionally individuals arrive in southern Britain in February, but more typically the first arrivals along the South Coast (and in Yorkshire) are in May and June.